eficiencia-de-colecciones-en-programacion

 Here is a description of each of the operations mentioned in the table:

-1. Sequential access: Refers to the ability to access the elements of the collection in sequence, one after the other, regardless of their position.
+1. Sequential Access: Refers to the ability to access the elements of the collection in sequence, one after the other, regardless of their position.

-2. Random access: Means the ability to directly access an element at a specific position in the collection, without needing to sequentially traverse from the beginning.
+2. Random Access: Means the ability to directly access an element at a specific position in the collection, without needing to traverse sequentially from the beginning.

 9. Search: Means finding a specific element in the collection.